snigdho611/docker-compose-react-nodejs-postgres/Readme.md

 **Explanation**
 Note: *The commands for `client` are very similar to the already explained above for `server` and `postgres`*

-That's a wrap for a basic tutorial on how to get Docker and Docker Compose set up for a Full Stack Application.
+This tutorial provides a basic understanding of using Docker Compose to manage a full-stack application.
+Explore the code and docker-compose.yml file for further details.